peesock/cli-tutorial/README.md

 - geany
 - notepadqq

-of course these can also be accessed through the graphical file manager, but this is a cli tutorial.
+of course these can also be accessed through a graphical file manager, but this is a cli tutorial.

 ### Links and Symlinks
 links are useful when you need the same file in 2 or more locations at once.

 when you link a file, you're taking the location of the file and using it to create another file, where both files refer to the same data. changing one link will change the other, because they're the same thing, but in different locations or have different names.

-symlinks or symbolic links tend to be more useful, as they "link" on the filesystem-scale, meaning you always know the location of the source file or directory, and can also link entire directories.
+symlinks or symbolic links tend to be more useful, as they "link" on the filesystem-scale, meaning you always know the location of the source, and can also link entire directories.

 links or hard links work by copying an "inode"'s location and making a new file out of it. all hard links are identical to each other; there is no "original" link that can be pointed to, and you cannot hard link directories. the major benefit of hard links is you can delete any copy you want, and the others will remain fine, while deleting the source file of a symlink will just delete all the data.